Vision, Mission and Values

-We are able to draw on the local knowledge and experience of 31 Board Members who give their time freely to serve you, as custodians of our lowland environment.
-As a member of the WMA we have access to 49 employees in total.
+We are able to draw on the local knowledge and experience of our Board Members who give their time freely to serve you, as custodians of our lowland environment.
+As a member of the WMA we also have access to all of the group’s employees, in addition to the Board’s own employees.
 For more information please visit our Organisation webpage.

 We provide an emergency service, the extent of which appears to be largely unrecognised.
 We respond to emergencies during periods of high rainfall and during tidal surge events, utilising our workforce, board membership and state of the art telemetry system.
 We work closely with other operating authorities and Member Boards in the WMA.
 We have detailed how we shall respond in an emergency situation on our Emergencies webpage.